The virus is still limited to Guinea and Liberia

-Ebola is one of the world’s deadliest viruses, causing a hemorrhagic fever that kills up to 90% of those infected.
+Ebola is one of the world’s deadliest viruses and kills up to 90% of those infected.
 It spreads in the blood and shuts down the immune system, causing high fever, headache and muscle pain, often accompanied by bleeding.